satwikkansal/python_blockchain_app/report.md

 ## JMT

-In the last part of our analysis, we used JMT to performe the MVA analysis on our queueing network model to find the average performance indices.
+In the last part of our analysis, we used JMT to perform the MVA analysis on our queueing network model to find the average performance indices.

 We parametrized the MVA with our service times and visits ratios, and we obtained a model with the values in [Fig. 7].